xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-27-skramzmas-stuffed-pumpkin-roast.md

 title: "skramzmas stuffed pumpkin roast"
 ---

-i brought this to christmas lunch to impress my conservative family with a vegan dish. it looks better irl i PROMISE
+i brought this to christmas lunch to impress my conservative family with a vegan dish. also made an appearance at the skramzmas vegan dinner!

 ### Ingredients
 - 1 butternut pumpkin